 The Company performs its annual impairment test on July 1 of each year.
 The Company uses a discounted cash flow model to determine if the carrying value of the reporting unit, including goodwill, is less than the fair value of the reporting unit.
 The Company identified its reporting units in accordance with ASC 350-20-55.
 The Company's U.S. outdoor advertising markets are aggregated into a single reporting unit for purposes of the goodwill impairment test.
-The Company also determined that within its Americas segment, Canada constitutes a separate reporting unit and each country in its International outdoor segment constitutes a separate reporting unit.
-The Company had impairment of goodwill of \$7.3 million for 2016 and no impairment of goodwill for 2015 and 2014.
+The Company also determined that within its Americas segment and its International outdoor segment each country constitutes a separate reporting unit.
+The Company had impairment of goodwill of \$1.6 million and \$7.3 million for 2017 and 2016, respectively.
+The Company had no impairment of goodwill for 2015.